-There were speculations for a page to rank well in Google, one of the SEO factor is to have a minimum of XXX word count.
+There were speculations for a page to rank well in Google search, one of the SEO factors is to have an XXX minimum word count content.

-It started out buzzing at 250 words and as with each algorithm change or refresh, this number increased to 500 and now 1600 words or whatever.
+The minimum word count for SEO started out buzzing at 250 to 300 words.
+As with each algorithm change or refresh, this number increased to 500 and now 1600 words or whatever.

 Propaganda here in this forum and that community.
-Plenty from rumor monger and myth magicians.
+Plenty from rumour monger and myth magicians.

 Web publishers follow suit, enforce high minimum word count as one of the basic requirements for guest blogging.

 Unsuspecting business owners abide by this blind rule and puffed up their content, just to meet the minimum word count.